7 Best Wireless Gaming Keyboards in 2025: The Ultimate Guide

 - Bluetooth connectivity

-- Wired USB-C option
+- USB-C wired option

-- Multi-device pairing
+- Multi-device pairing for easy device switching

 7. Charging and Connectivity Port